Medicaid Is A Constantly Changing Process

 What Do Medicaid Planners Do?

+Medicaid eligibility is very complex; the rules change frequently, & differ by state, the application is time consuming and the review process lengthy.
+The consequences of being denied by Medicaid are severe and can negatively impact the comfort, happiness, and even the health of the individual applying for Medicaid and their entire family.
 Medicaid Planners help clients structure their financial resources and prepare documentation to ensure the best possibility of being accepted into the Medicaid program.
 They create trusts, manage asset transfers and convert countable assets into exempt assets to ensure eligibility and preserve a family’s resources.
 In addition, they manage finances to ensure a healthy spouse has adequate income and resources to continue living independently during and after the time when their partner is receiving care assistance.

 Do I Need To Hire A Medicaid Planner?